hack13/hacks-links/README.md

 **Cons:**
  - There is no location of where people clicked
  - There is no referer information
- - There is no nice to read titles just the slug and url with counts

 **Pros:**
  - Simple and easy to use
  - Works with apps like [Short Menu](https://hack13.link/DS9QH)
+ - Get metrics from the api

 ## How To Use